World Language Credit-by-Exam Frequently Asked Questions

 - Earn high school credits if a student was placed in a higher-level language course; e.g., a student placed into French Level 3, however, s/he can only earn credit for Level 1 and 2 by taking the official Credit-by-Exam assessment, as a school/teacher administered placement exam does not allow for award of credits.

 Students can earn up to three world language high school credits.
 Credits are awarded based on the student’s proficiency rating on a nationally or internationally normed assessment.

 Students in grades 6-12 are eligible to take a credit-by-exam assessment if they can read, write, speak and listen in the language of the exam tested.
 Students must be able to complete all work independently at the novice-high proficiency level or higher.
-Students should review the self-assessment grid to see if this option is a good fit.
+Students should review the self-assessment (PDF) grid to see if this option is a good fit.

 Students who want to replace a low or failing grade in a previously taken world language course.

 Students who are enrolled in a world language level 4 course or Spanish for Heritage Speakers Level 3 should not take the exam.
 These students will take the AAPPL assessment towards the end of their course in the spring.
 Taking this assessment will offer them the opportunity to also meet the world language requirement for the Virginia Diploma Seal of Biliteracy.